shikanime/shikanime/articles/kubecon2023.md

 Microsoft Flight Simulator who are using WASM as a plugin system principally for the Xbox platform ([Programming APIs WASM](https://docs.flightsimulator.com/html/Programming_Tools/WASM/WebAssembly.htm)).
-I tough it was an interesting use case for many years since most performance critical plugins were written in C++ and are not portable to other platforms, while could crash the whole application at any time (Open Broadcaster Software is a good example I have been working with).
+I thought it was an interesting use case for many years since most performance critical plugins were written in C++ and are not portable to other platforms, while could crash the whole application at any time (Open Broadcaster Software is a good example I have been working with).